albar965/littlenavmap-manual/en/CONNECT.md

 6. Check the value for the port. `51968` is the default value and usually does not need to be changed.
 7. Click connect.
 The dialog will close and _Little Navmap_ will try to establish a connection in the background.

 Establishing a connection can take some time, depending on your network.
 The aircraft will show up on the map and on the `Simulator Aircraft` dock window once a flight is set up and loaded on the simulator.
-If no flight is loaded yet \(i.e. the simulator still shows the opening screen\), you will see the message `Connected.
+If no flight is loaded yet (i.e. the simulator still shows the opening screen), you will see the message `Connected.
 Waiting for update.` in the `Simulator Aircraft` dock window.

 Note that it can take a while until an error is shown if you used the wrong values for hostname or port.

 Selecting `Connect automatically` is recommended.
-The start order of all three programs \(simulator, _Little Navconnect_ and _Little Navmap_\) does not matter if this is checked and the programs will find each other.
+The start order of all three programs (simulator, _Little Navconnect_ and _Little Navmap_) does not matter if this is checked and the programs will find each other.

-Deselect `Fetch AI or multiplayer aircraft` or `Fetch AI or multiplayer ships` in `Tools` -&gt; `Options` of _Little Navconnect_ to disable the transfer of this information across the network.
+Deselect `Fetch AI or multiplayer aircraft` or `Fetch AI or multiplayer ships` in `Tools` -> `Options` of _Little Navconnect_ to disable the transfer of this information across the network.
 This can be useful for performance reasons if you use large amounts of AI but do not want to see it in _Little Navmap_.

 ### Connect Dialog Options {#options}